Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Analysis Defense

-In our defense experiments, we operate under the premise that the victims are unaware of the specific types of triggers, i.e. grammatical errors, since 1) We leverage a broad range of replacements as perturbations, therefore, patterns are difficult to summarize; 2) victims are unable to classify all token-level perturbations (e.g. adversarial perturbations) as grammar errors.
-Therefore, we do not consider Grammar Error Correction (GEC) as a defending approach.
-Following \citet{zhong2023poisoning}, we explore a widely adopted defense method, the likelihood score, which can identify abnormal sentences.
-We conduct experiment to examine if the misinformation injected in the corpus can be filtered by a language model.
-We leverage GPT-2 \cite{radfordlanguage} and compare it with the adversarial approach based on the GPT-2 average log-likelihood in Figure \ref{fig:defense_ppl}.
-Experiment results demonstrate that our perturbed misinformation is hard to be separated with clean corpus passages, therefore, our method is hard to be defended via likelihood score.
-We also experiment with other defense approaches in Appendix.\ref{sec:appendixB}.
+As a result, We primarily focus on corpus-side defense following the previous work~\citep{zhong2023poisoning}.
+Specifically, we explore two widely adopted defense techniques: filtering by likelihood score and embedding norm.
+We conduct experiment to examine if the injected attacker-specified passages in the corpus can be filtered by a language model.
+We leverage GPT-2 \citep{radfordlanguage} to compute the log-likelihood score and embedding norm.
+Based on the GPT-2 average log-likelihood in Figure \ref{fig:defense} (a) and embedding norm in (b), we can find that our perturbed attacker's passages are hard to separate with clean corpus passages, while adversarial passages~\citep{zhong2023poisoning} are easily distinguishable from the original corpus.
+Therefore, our method is hard to be defended via likelihood score.
+We also discuss query-side defense in Appendix.\ref{sec:appendixE}.